Information for New Joiners.

 We meet in the Annex at the Bedford Arts and Craft Centre, Ampthill Road (off Althorpe Street), Bedford MK42 9HE (the entrance to the Art and Craft Centre is nearly opposite to the Bedford Hospital A&E entrance).
 We do recommend visiting on Mondays between 10:00 and 13:00 as this is a quiet session where machines are not in use.
 However, both Tuesday and Thursday between 10:00 and 13:00 will always have members around.

 Men In Sheds Bedford is a registered charity (1174339).
-It is overseen by four Trustees and a management committee that usually meets once a month.
+It is overseen by five Trustees and a management committee that usually meets once a month.
 Any questions about the running of the charity can be directed to these individuals.
 See website for current “Who’s Who”.

 The cost for new members is a joining fee of £10 and a monthly subscription (by standing order) of £2; this broadly covers our running costs.
 Additional funds are raised by members making items which are sold at events, getting donations for work done for other charities or institutions, and members making contributions for using wood from our donated wood store.
 We also charge the outrageous amount of 10p for a cup of tea or coffee.

 Working safely is of paramount importance to us, and we hope you too.
 We have members who rarely have put a screw in to those who have a lifetime of experience of using power tools.
 Please use common sense, but please pay attention to: